keymanapp/help.keyman.com/developer/engine/android/15.0/KMManager/canRemoveKeyboard.md

 ---

 ## Summary
-The **canRemoveKeyboard()** method returns whether removing a keyboard, like in the keyboard picker menu.
+The **canRemoveKeyboard()** method returns whether removing a keyboard is enabled, like in the keyboard picker menu.

 ## Syntax